 Over the millennia, countless nations and countries have arisen and disappeared into the annals of history, but some have stuck around.
-It’s impossible to say absolutely which have been around longest, but here, for various reasons, are ten of the oldest.
+It’s impossible to say absolutely which have been around longest, but here are ten of the oldest.

 China, one of the great cradles of civilization, has always been united.
 The first dynasty – once thought to be completely mythical – was more recently bolstered by excavations that found the remains of Bronze Age settlements.
-The first dynasty that boasted a writing system, which is a direct ancestor of modern Chinese writing, the Shang Dynasty ruled from the 17th to the 11th century BCE.
-The Han Dynasty, which lasted from 206 BCE to 220 CE, strengthened China’s united character and laid the foundation for cultural elements that are still important in China today, like Confucianism.
-You might also like to know what the cast and crew of Great Wall though about filming in China, what to expect from the first Gallery Weekend Beijing and why Li Bai and Du Fu are still China’s most popular poets.
+The first dynasty that boasted a writing system, which is a direct ancestor of modern Chinese writing, the Shang dynasty ruled from the 17th to the 11th century BCE.
+The Han Dynasty, which lasted from 206 BCE to 220 CE, strengthened China’s union and laid the foundation for cultural elements, such as Confucianism, which are still important in China today.

-Whether you trace France’s founding back to the division of Charlemagne’s Holy Roman Empire (‘Francia’) into three parts in 843, or King Clovis’s accession to the throne in 481 AD, it is undeniable that the country has existed for a long time.
-And while for centuries the feudal system granted greater power to vassals than to the actual king (the Duke of Normandy’s conquest of England in 1066 is the perfect example), the nobles were still, nominally at least, subjects of the French monarchy, laying the foundations for a state that has survived until now.
-You might also be interested to know which controversial films were banned in France.
+Whether you trace France’s founding back to the division of Charlemagne’s Holy Roman Empire (‘Francia’) into three parts in 843 CE, or King Clovis’s accession to the throne in 481 CE, it is undeniable that the country has existed for a long time.
+And while for centuries, the feudal system granted greater power to vassals than to the actual king (the Duke of Normandy’s conquest of England in 1066 is the perfect example), the nobles were still, nominally at least, subjects of the French monarchy, laying the foundations for a state that has survived until now.

 San Marino, as the third smallest country in Europe, is certainly an outlier on this list for various reasons.
 It is, however, undeniably one of the oldest countries in the world, as it was founded in 301 CE.
 A stonemason, Marinus, who would eventually become Saint Marinus, came from his home in what is now Croatia to escape persecution for his Christian beliefs and founded the country as a republic.
 Its Statute of 1600, which functions as a de facto constitution in a country that doesn’t officially have one, was the first such document in the world.
 While San Marino is fairly unique now as a microstate, it reflects a long tradition of small city-states in Europe.